Feeling Daring? Want Something Delicious and Dangerous? The Irish Car Bomb!

 Instructions

-- Drop the shot glass into the Guinness and drink immediately
+- Drop the shot glass into the pint of Guinness and immediately drink it down.

 If you’ve tried this, please leave a comment and rating below.